qurious-pixel/Shipwright-linux/README.md

 ```

 Add your rom in soh folder baserom_non_mq.z64 sha1:cee6bc3c2a634b41728f2af8da54d9bf8cc14099
+(For MacOS install the Application from Docker website it should be okay to continue)
 Now do the docker build (be sure to have docker :P)
 ```
 sudo docker build . -t soh